kbaseattic/design_docs/cbd.md

 Module: cbd

-Description: The Compression-Based Distance service allows to compute a relative compression based distance between sequences found in different microbial communities.
+Description: The Compression-Based Distance service uses the relative compression of combined and individual datasets to quantify overlaps between microbial communities and builds a distance matrix of the results.

 Data: Shock

 Repo: https://github.com/kbase/cbd

-Data Sources: Shock/MG-RAST ?
+Data Sources: Shock

-Input Types:

-?
-None in type spec
-Inferred input type is sets of environmental sequences.
-Sequences are allowed in different formats (including FASTQ).
+Input Types: A set of sequence files for the microbial community.
+Sequences are allowed in multiple formats (including FASTQ).

-Output types:
+Output types: A CSV file with the distance matrix.

-?
-None in type spec
-Inferred output type is a relative compression-based distance matrix for a set of microbial communities.

 Methods: